kusumi/fileobj/doc/README.list_of_options.md

                                 but makes all windows have the same size when a new window is added.
 If this option is not specified, the program assumes "auto" is specified.
-          --terminal_height=<terminal_height>
-                                Set fixed number of height actually used within the terminal.
-If <terminal_height> is smaller than the actual terminal size, the rest of space is unused.
-If
-                                <terminal_height> is larger than the actual terminal
-                                size, this option is ignored.
-This option is usually unnecessary as the program retrieves the terminal height by default.
-          --terminal_width=<terminal_width>
-                                Set fixed number of width actually used within the terminal.
-If <terminal_width> is smaller than the actual terminal size, the rest of space is unused.
-If
-                                <terminal_width> is larger than the actual terminal
-                                size, this option is ignored.
-This option is usually unnecessary as the program retrieves the terminal width by default.
           --fg=<color>          Set foreground color of the terminal.
 Available colors for <color> are "black", "blue", "cyan", "green", "magenta", "red", "white" and "yellow".
 If neither